 Romans – The Gospel of God ‘All the World Guilty’ – Chap 3 vs 1-20

 In this message we are dealing with two matters.
-First the character of God and His promises to the Jewish people vs 1-8.
-Here Their Objections are Answered by Paul.
+The first one concerns the character of God and His promises to the Jewish people (vs 1-8) and the second concerns the condemnation of God and the guilt of the world (vs 9-20).
+In verses 1-8, Jewish Objections are Anticipated and Answered by Paul.
 These verses are the third and final stage of his evidence against the Jew.
 Then Paul brings what he has written from chap 1 v 18 to chap 3 v 8 to a climax and conclusion in vs 9-20.
 In these verses we are thinking about The World and God’s Universal Condemnation.
 Paul sums up his ‘prosecuting’ evidence by appealing to the testimony of Scripture before finally declaring the divine verdict of ‘all the world … guilty before God’ – v 19.

 Their Advantage and the Oracles of God vs 1-2

 Paul, having established the guilt of the Jew in chapter two now anticipates and answers what can be called Jewish objections to his arguments.
 Continuing to use a diatribe style of argument, Paul deals with three primary issues of concern to the Jew: Jewish privilege, God's faithfulness and God’s justice.
 The series of eight or nine rhetorical questions used by Paul fit into these three categories.
 Paul is therefore answering three major questions: Is the Jew advantaged?
 Is God trustworthy?
 And is God fair?

 What questions and answers belong to Paul and which belong to an objector can be debated.
 The point is, Paul is the speaker throughout, he is the one articulating the objections and giving the answers.
 Nobody knew the Jewish mind better than he.
 Perhaps the verses could be paraphrased something like this: